withastro/docs/src/pages/en/guides/configuring-astro.md

 title: Configuring Astro
 ---

-Customize how Astro works by adding an `astro.config.js` file in your project.
+Customize how Astro works by adding an `astro.config.mjs` file in your project.
 This is a common file in Astro projects, and all official example templates and themes ship with one by default.

 📚 Read Astro's [API configuration reference](/en/reference/configuration-reference/) for a full overview of all supported configuration options.
 ## The Astro Config File